 She is the chapter advisor and an alumna of the Sigma Sigma Sigma sorority on campus.

-Ms. Richards serves on the Disabilities Studies minor committee, the Truman Transformation committee and the Child Studies minor committee.
+Ms. Richards serves on the Disabilities Studies minor committee and the Child Studies minor committee.

 In her spare time, Ms. Richards enjoys spending time with her family - especially her amazing grandson, being a volleyball mom, traveling, and watching documentaries.